Momentum-Team-10/momentum-team-10.github.io/phase-4-schedule.md

 *All times in EST.*

 - **Two daily standups**
-  - Starts Tuesday Jan 18
+  - Starts **Tuesday Jan 18**
   - Morning with staff, 15 min in the 9:30-10:30 block
     - @9:30 Team Caktus
     - @9:45 Team Two-Man Turtle
     - @10:00 Team Maestro Del Juego
     - @10:15 Team Matcha
-  - Late-day, team only; set your own schedule
+  - Late-day, team only; each team sets their own schedule.
 - **Regular check-ins every Monday & Thursday**
   - Check your calendar for your team's time
   - The first check-in will be on **Tuesday Jan 18** because of the Monday holiday.
 This is the only 30 minute check-in.